-Most of Gazdag's films had been banned for shorter or longer periods of time in Communist Hungary, some also had been denied foreign exhibition.
+Most of Professor Gazdag’s films were banned for shorter or longer periods of time in communist Hungary; some also had been denied foreign exhibition.

 - Office: 3332 Macgowan